mithril-security/blindai/CONTRIBUTING.md

 > Before opening an issue, please take a look at the [existing issues](https://github.com/mithril-security/blindai/issues).
 You may find that the same suggestion has already been done and that you don't need to create a new one.

 #### How to suggest an enhancement?
-To suggest enhamcement for BlindAI Project, you can eighther:
+To suggest enhamcement for BlindAI Project, you can either:

-- Follow this [link](), Choose the most relevant option and fill the report with the required information
+- Follow this [link](https://github.com/mithril-security/blindai/issues/new/choose), choose the most relevant option and fill the report with the required information
 - In BlindAI GitHub repository:
   * Go to `Issues` tab.
   * Click on `New Issue` button.